dibakash/IITM-PDSA/week_2/lecture_2.md

 - The algorithm as a whole takes time: $max(O(g_A(n)), O(g_B(n)))$

 - i.e. the least efficient phase will dominate the running time and is the bottleneck and $\text {upper bound}$ for the whole algorithm.

+---

+## Lower Bound (Omega of a function)

+---

+$f(x)$ is said to be $\Omega (g(x))$, if we find constants $c$ and $x_o$ such that $c \cdot g(x)$ is a lower bound for $f(x)$ for $x$ beyond $x_o$

+> $f(x)\ge c.g(x), \space \forall  \space x \ge x_o$

+e.g. $n^3$ is $\Omega (n^2)$ as $n^3 \ge n^2$ for all $n$.
+So, $n_0 = 1, c = 1$

+### Typically we establish lower bounds for a problem rather than an individual algorithm

+Lower bound of an algorithm is the minimum number of steps that an algorithm must take in order to solve a problem of a certain size.

+It is not something that is determined for an individual algorithm, but rather it is a property of the problem itself.
+In other words, it is the minimum amount of work that must be done in order to solve the problem, regardless of the specific algorithm being used.
+In other words, it represents the inherent difficulty of the problem, and no matter which algorithm is used, it will always take at least this many steps to solve the problem.

+- For example, suppose we have a problem that requires us to compare every element in an array with every other element in order to find a certain pattern.
+In this case, the lower bound of the problem would be $n^2$, because no matter which algorithm we use, we will always have to do at least $n^2$ comparisons in order to solve the problem.
+Even if we use a more efficient algorithm that is able to solve the problem in fewer than $n^2$ steps, the lower bound will still be $\Omega (n^2)$ because that is the minimum number of steps required to solve the problem.

+- Similarly, searching for an element in an unsorted array that is not present in the array will have a lower bound of size of the array as regardless of algorithm used we have to look into every element for the array

+- If we sort a list by comparing elements and swapping them (i.e. comparing and rearranging), we require $\Omega (n\log n)$ comparisons

+- This is independent of the algorithm we use for sorting

+> Note:
+>
+> The upper bound of an algorithm, also known as its worst-case time complexity, is a measure of the maximum amount of time that the algorithm will take to solve a problem of a given size.
+Like the lower bound, it is a property of the problem rather than the specific algorithm being used.
+However, it is possible for different algorithms to have different upper bounds for the same problem, depending on how efficiently they are able to solve it.
+For example, one algorithm might have an upper bound of O(n^2) for a particular problem, while another algorithm might have an upper bound of O(n log n) for the same problem.
+The upper bound is important because it helps to determine the feasibility of an algorithm for solving a given problem, as well as its potential performance characteristics.